John II of Rosenberg: Biography

 In April 1459, John participated as advisor to the king in the negotiations that led to the Treaty of Eger, with, among others, Albrecht Achilles of Brandenburg, Elector Palatine Frederick I, William III of Thuringia and Frederick II.
 Among other issues, this treaty clarified the ownership of the lands of the Bohemian Crown in Germany.

 Pope Pius II had allowed the Hussite George of Poděbrady to be King of Bohemia, in the interest of European peace.
 In 1464, Pius II died and his successor, Pope Paul II, declared George a heretic.
 This was the start of a political and religious conflict.
 Sixteen of the most influential Catholic aristocrats in Bohemia, John and Jošt II were among them, gathered on 28 November 1465 at Zelená Hora Castle, which was owned by Zdeněk of Sternberg.
-They founded the Zelená Hora Alliance, led by Zdeněk and wrote a pamphlet accusing George of violating the law of the land.
+They founded the Catholic Alliance, led by Zdeněk and wrote a pamphlet accusing George of violating the law of the land.
 It is not known why John sided with George's opponents at this stage; he may have been influenced by hist brother Jošt.
 When John saw the intransigence and unwillingness to compromise on the part of the Catholic Alliance against the king, he joined the Royalists again, in 1466.

-In Mau 1466, he brother Jošt invited him to switch to the Catholic Alliance again, or else Jošt would assert his claims on the possessions John had pledged to him back in 1459.
+In May 1466, he brother Jošt invited him to switch to the Catholic Alliance again, or else Jošt would assert his claims on the possessions John had pledged to him back in 1459.
 Hilerius of Litomerice, the administrator of the Archdiocese of Prague, also called upon John to switch sides.
 In the spring on 1467, Zdeněk of Sternberg and Henry IV of Neuhaus declared war on the King.
 In May 1467, they demanded that John choose their side.
 He refused, and acted as envoy of the King to Emperor Frederick III later that year.

 In July 1467, John besieged Jindřichův Hradec, but he received no support from the King.
 In the meantime, the Catholic Alliance began to destroy his property.
 In September 1467, John gave in, and began negotiating with the Alliance.
 He also asked the pope to lift his excommunication.
 In early October, he signed a preliminary peace treaty with Zdeněk of Sternberg and Henry IV of Neuhaus.